 Providing a relevant modern channel of communication through messaging platforms is a small piece of the puzzle, with transformative results.
-Just look at the insurance chatbot use cases for Zurich and Studio Franchini, an Italian insurance agent, and the effects after just a few weeks of having a chatbot live.
+Just look at the insurance chatbot use case for Zurich UK and the effects after just a few weeks of having a chatbot live.

 The last two years really hammered home the importance of the discovery phase.
 Even if chatbot technology is not the way to go, spending time in this phase is essential.
 Because even as we enter a new frontier of automation, technology is still people powered.
 Having synergy between teams is key to success.

 To optimise the success of your project and make it as good as it can be, here are some questions to kickstart your conversation with a future insurtech partner.